Blog

 Understanding where keys are stored is particularly important.
 Keys protected by hardware security modules (HSMs) present different risk profiles than those stored in software keystores.
 A CBOM should capture these distinctions to support accurate risk assessment.

-Usage context and dependencies
+Usage Context and Dependencies

 Perhaps most importantly, a CBOM should capture how cryptographic assets relate to business systems and services.
 Which applications depend on which certificates?
 Which services use which encryption algorithms?
 How do cryptographic dependencies flow through the technology estate?